Roman Shukhevych: Nachtigall Battalion

-The German refusal to accept the OUN-B's 30 June proclamation of Ukrainian independence in Lviv led to a change of the Nachtigall battalion direction.
-As a result, Shukhevych together with the battalion were recalled to Germany.
+The German refusal to accept the OUN(b)’s proclamation of Ukrainian independence led to a conflict with the leadership of the Nachtigall battalion.
+On August 13, 1941, it was disarmed and ordered to return from Vinnytsia to Neuhammer in Silesia, from which its members were transported to Frankfurt an der Oder.

-201st Schutzmannschaft Battalion
+Schutzmannschaft Battalion 201

-In Germany in November 1941, the Ukrainian personnel of the legion was reorganized into the 201st Schutzmannschaft Battalion.
+In November 1941, the Ukrainian personnel of the Nachtigall and Roland Battalions were reorganized into Schutzmannschaft Battalion 201.
 It numbered 650 persons who were given individual contracts that required the combatants to serve for one additional year.

-Shukhevych's titles were that of Hauptmann of the first company and deputy Commander of the Battalion, which was commanded by Yevhen Pobihushchyi.
+Shukhevych's titles were that of Hauptmann of the first company and deputy commander of the battalion, which was commanded by Yevhen Pobihushchyi.

-On 19 March 1942, the battalion arrived in Belarus where it served in the triangle between Mahiliou-Vitsebsk-Lepel.
+On 19 March 1942, the battalion arrived in Belarus where it served in the triangle between Mogilev, Vitebsk, and Lepel.
 With the expiration of the one-year contract, all the Ukrainian soldiers refused to renew their services.
 On the beginning of January 1943, the battalion was sent to Lviv and there it was disbanded.
-Its former members formed the core of the OUN (B) security service.
-The other part joined the Schutzmannschaft Battalion 57, returned to Belarus and continued to fight with the partisans and civilians.
-Shukhevych decided to join OUN (B) and quickly gained the leading role in the organization.
+Many of its former members formed the core of the OUN (B) security service.
+Others joined the Schutzmannschaft Battalion 57, returned to Belarus and continued to fight against the partisans and civilians.
+Shukhevych decided to join OUN (B) and quickly gained a leading role in the organization.

 Polish-German historian and Holocaust expert Frank Golczewski from the University of Hamburg describes the activities of the 201st Schutzmannschaft Battalion in Belarus as "fighting partisans and killing Jews".
-John Paul Himka, a specialist in Ukrainian history during World War II, notes that although units such as the 201st Battalion were routinely used to fight partisans and kill Jews, no-one has studied the specific activities of the 201st battalion from this perspective and this ought to be a subject for further study.
-It is alleged that more than 2,000 Soviet partisans were killed by the Battalion during its operation in Belarus.
+John Paul Himka, a specialist in Ukrainian history during World War II, notes that although units such as the 201st Battalion were routinely used to fight partisans and kill Jews, no one has studied the specific activities of the 201st Battalion from this perspective, and this ought to be a subject for further study.
+It is alleged that more than 2,000 Soviet partisans were killed by the battalion during its operation in Belarus.

-On 1 December 1942 after the expiration of their contracts, the members of the Battalion refused to promulgate it.
-As the result, the 201st Battalion personnel was taken into detention and relocated to Lviv.
-The German command suggested to all those who had been in the Battalion to gather in Lublin to form a new unit, however, none of the Ukrainians signed up, and very few reported to Lublin.
+On 1 December 1942 after the expiration of their contracts, the members of the battalion refused to promulgate it.
+As a result, the 201st Battalion personnel was taken into detention and relocated to Lviv.
+The German command suggested to all those who had been in the battalion to gather in Lublin to form a new unit, however, none of the Ukrainians signed up, and very few reported to Lublin.
 Some were arrested and placed in the jail on Lonsky street, while Shukhevych escaped, and went into hiding.